 If working outdoors appeals to you, WWOOF is a voluntary organisation that provides work on organic farms and includes board and accommodation for a membership of €10 per year, check their website for more information.

 Hostels and Budget Accommodation in Austria

 Hotels in Austria tend to be quite expensive in the smaller cities, though there are cheaper alternatives in the bigger cities.
 Youth hostels offer a cheaper alternative and generally offer a very high standard of accommodation.

-Another good way to find accommodation while backpacking Austria is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in Austria is by checking booking.com.
+On their site, you’ll find hotels, homestays, hostels, and other unique accommodation.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Austria.

 There are around 500 campsites in Austria, with around 160 sites equipped for winter camping.
 Camping grounds are exceptionally clean but are a bit more expensive than other countries in Central Europe.

 Chalets, alpine huts, ski lodges and holiday apartments are all available for rent throughout Austria.
 For further details, contact your local travel agent or contact the Austrian National Tourist Office.
 Chalets and apartments can cost as little as £6 per person per night.

 And lastly, CouchSurfing is a great community that connects travellers with local hosts.
 You can stay for free with verified hosts, who will usually show you around the locals spots.